jathavaan/k-ball/README.md

 ## Technologies

 The website is built using React, Node.js, GraphQL and PostgreSQL.
 The website is hosted on the NTNU server and requires a NTNU VPN connection to access.
+Husky is used for pre-commit and pre-push hooks, and Vitest and Cypress are used for testing.

+## Husky

+The following have been set up for pre-commit and pre-push hooks (in the `frontend` folder):

+- `pre-commit`: Formatting with Prettier
+- `pre-push`: Running tests with Vitest and Cypress

 ## Architecture